eliranwong/ChatGPT-GUI/README.md

 > config.predefinedContexts["Introduction"] = """Write a introduction pertaining to the following content."""

 > config.predefinedContexts["Summary"] = """Write a summary pertaining to the following content."""

+You may even use awesome prompts suggested at https://github.com/f/awesome-chatgpt-prompts

+For examples:

+> import config

+> config.predefinedContexts["Linux Terminal"] = """I want you to act as a linux terminal.
+I will type commands and you will reply with what the terminal should show.
+I want you to only reply with the terminal output inside one unique code block, and nothing else. do not write explanations. do not type commands unless I instruct you to do so.
+When I need to tell you something in English, I will do so by putting text inside curly brackets {like this}."""

+> config.predefinedContexts["English Translator and Improver"] = """
+I want you to act as an English translator, spelling corrector and improver.
+I will speak to you in any language and you will detect the language, translate it and answer in the corrected and improved version of my text, in English.
+I want you to replace my simplified A0-level words and sentences with more beautiful and elegant, upper level English words and sentences.
+Keep the meaning same, but make them more literary.
+I want you to only reply the correction, the improvements and nothing else, do not write explanations."
+"""